jeevanatigre/discrepancy-finder-service/README.md

  - **Application Insights** - Provides application inventory details like number of files, types of files, files with DB interactions, etc
  - **Assist in Application Complexity** - Output can help in determining application complexity & effort estimations for tech upgrades
- - **Identify Discrapency** -  Find exact discrapencies in code / config on the basis on rules & provides complexity level for fixes for various tech upgrades
+ - **Identify Discrapencies** -  Find exact discrapencies in code / config on the basis on rules & provides complexity level for fixes for various tech upgrades
  - **Remediation** - Auto-Remediate common discrapencies and save human efforts
  - **Rule Repository** - For future applications in factory, aim is to provide 'Discrepancy Rule Repository' for various tech upgrades like below